-Domestic Applicants: BC Grade 12 Graduation (or equivalent) or 19 years of age or older
+Domestic Applicants: BC Grade 12 Graduation (or equivalent) or 19 years of age or older eateBor / 2

-- 1. Completed gerontology supplemental application form - 3.
-Interview with a program faculty member - 4.
-Volunteer or paid experience in the human service field - 5.
+- 1. Completed gerontology supplemental application form - 2.
+Interview with a program faculty member - 3.
+Volunteer or paid experience in the human service field - 4.
 Two letters of reference

-- It is the responsibility of program applicants to contact the Social Service Worker department to set up an interview. - 2.
-Demonstrated emotional maturity, independence, and an affinity for working with people are required. - 3.
-Previous experience in work related to social services, preferably with a minimum of 60 hours of either paid employment and/or volunteer experience.
+- It is the responsibility of program applicants to contact the Social Service Worker department to set up the interview. - 2.
+Demonstrated emotional maturity, independence, and an affinity for working with people is required. - Previous experience in work related to social services, preferably would contain a minimum of 60 hours of either paid work or of volunteer work.